Inventory Feeds User Guides

 Create and configure Inventory Feed

-Inventory Feeds are currently created via API.
-The GraphQL API mutation to do this is createInventoryFeed.
-See GraphQL API schema for details of the required data for that mutation.Â
+Feeds are currently created via API.
+The API mutation to do this is createInventoryFeed.
+See API schema for details of the required data for that mutation.

-When successful, the creation event will respond with a value to add as an S3 Bucket Policy.
+When successful, the creation will respond with a value to add as an S3 Bucket Policy.
 This value will allow the data to be replicated into your target bucket.

 Required Data